stevesoltys/carrier/README.md

 A REST API is provided for creating, modifying, and deleting masked e-mail addresses.

 ## Installation
-Since this is a mail server/client and uses an external database, installation does require some configuration.
+Since this is a mail server/client and uses an external database, installation does require configuration.

 Check out [the wiki](https://github.com/stevesoltys/carrier/wiki) for more information.